-The script is the soul of a video, especially in case of eLearning.
-It’s believed that a strong script can fight the difficulty and the boredom of courses’ content.
+The script is the soul of a video, especially in the case of eLearning.
 Writing a normal script is easy as a piece of cake for educators or instructors.
-However, creating an animation script is a more challenging task.
+However, creating an educational animation script is a more challenging task.
 In this article, we’ll share super secret keys that help you write an awesome animation script for a fantastic educational video!

-An excellent animation script is one that can connect a video with the audiences in the most simple, natural and direct way.
-Hence, the best writers are those who can create a script that comes from the mind as while they’re taking.
+An excellent educational animation script is one that can connect a video with the audiences in the most simple, natural, and direct way.
+Hence, the best writers are those who can create a script that comes from the mind while they’re taking.
 Below are the 4 must-know characteristics of a good script.

 1. Simple language

 A good script doesn’t require a high level of English.
-The purpose of an animation script is to make explainer videos as easy-to-understand as possible.
+The purpose of an animation script is to make instructional videos as digestible as possible.
 We aren’t here to challenge students by containing complex dictionary language.

 You will be successful if you can write down academic knowledge in learners’ language.
 Simplify your language so that everybody can easily grasp the content, even those who didn’t have background knowledge about what you are talking about before.

 2. Short, crisp sentences

 To write an animation script is to write what will be based on to make visualization, animating, and the voice-over.
 It isn’t an IELTS exam or a writing contest at school, so you don’t need to add difficult structures or so long sentences.

 Using short, crisp sentences keeps the subject clear and allows your learners to absorb the information quickly.
 The maximal length of a crisp sentence is 20 words.
 If your sentence is over 20 words, try to break it down to shorter ones, and they will be much easier to read.